Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Proposed Approach

 \paragraph{Word Features} A major shortcoming of having free-form text as an input is that it tends not to follow basic grammatical principles or style rules.
 The casing of words can also guide the models while filling the slots, i.e.,~upper-case words can refer to names or to abbreviations.
 Also, knowing the proper casing enabled the use of external NERs or other tools that depend on the text quality.

-As a first step, we improve the text casing using a \textit{True Case} model.
+As a first step, we improve the text casing using a \textit{TrueCase} model.
 The model maps the words into the following classes: \textit{UPPER, LOWER, INIT\_UPPER, and O}, where \textit{O} is for mixed-case words such as \emph{McVey}.
 With the text re-cased, we further extract the named entities with a NER annotator.
 Named entities are recognized using a combination of three CRF sequence taggers trained on various corpora.
 Numerical entities are recognized using a rule-based system.
-Both the truecaser and the NER model are part of the Stanford CoreNLP toolkit~\citep{manning-EtAl:2014:P14-5}.
+Both models are part of the CoreNLP toolkit~\citep{manning-EtAl:2014:P14-5}.

-Finally, we merge some entities ((job) TITLE, IDEOLOGY, CRIMINAL\_CHARGE, CAUSE\_OF\_DEATH) into a special category OTHER as they do not correlate directly to the domains of either dataset.
-Moreover, we add a custom regex-matching entry for AIRPORT\_CODES, which are three-letter abbreviations of the airports.
+Finally, we merge some entities ((job) title, ideology, criminal charge) into a special category \textit{other} as they do not correlate directly to the domains of either dataset.
+Moreover, we add a custom regex-matching entry for \textit{airport\_code}, which are three-letter abbreviations of the airports.
 The latter is specially designed for the ATIS~\citep{tur2010left} dataset.
-While, marking the proper terms, some of the codes introduce noise, e.g.,~the proposition \textit{for} could be marked as an AIRPORT\_CODE because of \textit{FOR (Aeroporto Internacional Pinto Martins, Fortaleza, CE, Brazil)}.
+While, marking the proper terms, some of the codes introduce noise, e.g.,~the proposition \textit{for} could be marked as an \textit{airport\_code} because of \textit{FOR (Aeroporto Internacional Pinto Martins, Brazil)}.
 In order to mitigate this effect, we do a lookup in a dictionary of English words, and if a match is found, we trigger the \textit{O} class for the token.

-In order to allow the network to learn better feature representations for the named entities and the casing, we pass them through a two-layer feed-forward network.
-The first layer is shown in Eq.~\ref{eq:words:prelu:1} followed by a non-linear PReLU activation (Eq.~\ref{eq:words:prelu:2}), where $W_w \in \mathbb{R}^{23 \times 32}$.
-The second one is a linear projection denoted as $f_{words}$ (Eq.~\ref{eq:words:proj}), where $W_{proj} \in \mathbb{R}^{32 \times 32}$.